10: Biohydrogen - Hydrogenases

 Panel (A) shows the subunits HydA (red), HydB (blues), and HydC (green) overlaid with, respectively, Nqo3, Nqo1, and Nqo2 (all yellow) of complex I from T. thermophilus (Gutiérrez-Fernández et al., 2020, PDB: 6ZIY).

-Panel (B) shows a comparison of the NADH-binding site of the Nqo1 subunit of complex I from T. thermophilus (light blue) with the flavin mononucleotide (FMN) site in HydB; the high similarity suggests NADH binds in the proximity of FMN in HydABC similar to complex I.
+Panel (B) compares the NADH-binding site of the Nqo1 subunit of complex I from T. thermophilus (light blue) with the flavin mononucleotide (FMN) site in HydB; the high similarity suggests that NADH binds in the proximity of FMN in HydABC, similar to complex I.

 Here is a link to a video showing the conformational change observed between the ‘Bridge closed forward’ (7P8N) and ‘Open bridge’ (7PN2) classes.